-Grantees with prior approval, may purchase vehicles appropriate for the stated and intended use to support grant activities.
-Grantees may use MVCPA funds and Cash Match funds (including program income) to purchase vehicles up to the \$25,000.
+Grantees with prior approval may purchase vehicles appropriate for the stated and intended use to support grant activities.
+Grantees may use MVCPA funds and Cash Match funds (including program income) to purchase vehicles when approved.
 If not included in the original application, grantees must submit a budget adjustment to move funds or obtain authorization.
 The following apply to purchase vehicles:

-- 1) All budget adjustment requests to purchase vehicle must be submitted to the MVCPA director stating: - a. type of vehicle; - b. intended use of vehicle; and - c. how the purchase supports grant funded activities. - 2) All MVCPA Grantees that want to spend \$25,000 or less on a vehicle may request to use MVCPA funds and at least 20% Cash Match funds to purchase vehicles; - 3) Grantees must provide local funds for any portion of purchase above \$25,000 per vehicle (increase the cash match amount); - 4) The MVCPA director will consider age of fleet and number of vehicles per officer prior to approval; and - 5) If the grantee does not accept a decision of the MVCPA director, the Grantee may request an Expedited Board Review Process teleconference with the MVCPA Grants, Budget and Reports Committee to present their information and obtain a decision.
+1) All budget adjustment requests to purchase vehicle must be submitted to the MVCPA director stating:

+- a. type of vehicle; - b. intended use of vehicle; and - c. how the purchase supports grant funded activities. - 2) The MVCPA director will consider age of fleet and number of vehicles per officer prior to approval; and - 3) If the grantee does not accept a decision of the MVCPA director, the Grantee may request a Board Review to present their information and obtain a decision.